anhkind/metaa/README.md

 ```

 Notice that we use `meta_tags` method on ActiveRecord instances instead of `to_html` method on the meta objects in order to avoid method name conflicts on your models.

-## Installation

-Add Metaa to your Gemfile:

-    gem 'metaa'

-And run bundle install within your app's directory.

 ## Contributing